 A strict budget is like a strict diet.
 When you go over budget, you feel like you have failed.
 Often being on a budget is associated with feelings of negativity.

-When we use a budget to save, we tend to spend what we think we need to get by and then save whatever is leftover at the end.
+When we use a budget to save, we tend to spend what we think we need to and save whatever is left over at the end.

 The problem with managing our expenses this way is we’re not prioritizing our goals and future ambitions.
 Our goals get us excited, so when we link these feelings of excitement back to our spending, it helps motivate us to get further ahead.

 (Speaking of financial goals, don’t miss this post next: Defining Your Financial Goals Beyond “Make More Money”)

 A cash flow plan empowers us to be intentional about our spending.
 It considers our behaviours around money, and instead of looking at our goals as something nice to have, we make our goals achievable by putting them first.